fregu856/website/content/publication/da_clip.md

 # 7 = Thesis
 # 8 = Preprint
 # 9 = Extended abstract
-publication_types = ["8"]
+publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Preprint, 2023"
-publication_short = "Preprint, 2023"
+publication = "International Conference on Learning Representations (ICLR), 2024" publication_short = "ICLR, 2024"

 # Abstract and optional shortened version.
 abstract = "Vision-language models such as CLIP have shown great impact on diverse downstream tasks for zero-shot or label-free predictions.
 However, when it comes to low-level vision such as image restoration their performance deteriorates dramatically due to corrupted inputs.
-In this paper, we present a degradation-aware vision-language model (DA-CLIP) to better transfer pretrained vision-language models to low-level vision tasks as a universal framework for image restoration.
+In this paper, we present a degradation-aware vision-language model (DA-CLIP) to better transfer pretrained vision-language models to low-level vision tasks as a multi-task framework for image restoration.
 More specifically, DA-CLIP trains an additional controller that adapts the fixed CLIP image encoder to predict high-quality feature embeddings.
 By integrating the embedding into an image restoration network via cross-attention, we are able to pilot the model to learn a high-fidelity image reconstruction.
 The controller itself will also output a degradation feature that matches the real corruptions of the input, yielding a natural classifier for different degradation types.
 In addition, we construct a mixed degradation dataset with synthetic captions for DA-CLIP training.
 Our approach advances state-of-the-art performance on both degradation-specific and unified image restoration tasks, showing a promising direction of prompting image restoration with large-scale pretrained vision-language models."

-abstract_short = ""
+abstract_short = "We present a degradation-aware vision-language model (DA-CLIP) as a multi-task framework for image restoration.
+DA-CLIP trains an additional controller that adapts the fixed CLIP image encoder to predict high-quality feature embeddings.
+By integrating the embedding into an image restoration network via cross-attention, we are able to pilot the model to learn a high-fidelity image reconstruction.
+The controller itself also outputs a degradation feature that matches the real corruptions of the input, yielding a natural classifier for different degradation types.
+Our approach advances state-of-the-art performance on both degradation-specific and unified image restoration tasks."

 # Featured image thumbnail (optional)
 image_preview = "da_clip.jpg"

 # Is this a selected publication? (true/false)
-selected = false
+selected = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.